curso-r/scryr/.github/SUPPORT.md

-# Getting help with scry
+# Getting help with scryr

-Thanks for using scry!
+Thanks for using scryr!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex